mdsunbeam/universal-scraper-agent/README.md

 }
 ```

-2. Run the scraping agent.
+2. Run the scraper agent.

 ```python
 from llms import GPT